Open Call Project

 ▼Application Requirements

-・If there are collaborating artists, active engagement in exchanges with them.
+・If there are collaborating artists, you must actively engage in exchanges with them.

-Participation in this program requires a screening process, and only those who pass the screening can participate in the program.
+Participation in this program requires a screening process, and you can only participate if you pass the screening.